rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 StringFunctions.joinToString(list, ", ", "", "");
 ```

-A detailed discussion of the annotation syntax comes later, in Chapter 12.
+A detailed discussion of the annotation syntax comes later, in **Chapter 12**.

 :::